disappeerlabs/dptools/readme.md

 # Disappeer Tools

-Attempt at a library to store independent, and independently tested components, systems and subsystems developed for the Disappeer project.
+Library for independent and independently tested components, systems and subsystems extracted from the Disappeer project.

-The goal is a library that has tools and components that can be imported into any future project.
+The goal is a library that has tools and components that can be imported into and leveraged by any future project such as the Disappeer rebuild.

-Examples:
+## Inventory

 - utlities
     - applogger
     - observable
-    - queueconsumer
 - subsystems
     - gpg
+        - client
+        - agents
     - networking
+        - torproxy
+        - smackprotocol
-    - tornet
+        - client/server abstracts
-    - command client/server
+    - command abstracts
+        - command, handler, result
+        - integration with queue consumer
+    - tkcomponents
+        - queue consumer
+        - baseapp
+        - debugwidget
+        - popuplauncher
+    - db interface
  - etc.

- To be used as basis for planned DP rebuild.

- # Notes
+ ## Tests

 Add slow flag to run all tests:

 `slow=1 python -m unittest`

-Experiment with the toyapp in tkcomponents, `cd` into `dptools/tkcomponents/toyapp`:

-`python toyapp.py`